This ultra-effective serum is the reason I've not had anti-wrinkle injections

 Consumers are clued in on retinol vs retinal today, but it wasn’t widely known when Crystal Retinal launched in 2018.
 Being more potent, retinal's biggest selling point is that it can work 11 times faster than retinol in the skin.
 I take care of my skin as best I can and, like many people, I have some skin concerns.
 But I genuinely think this product is one of the key reasons why, at the time of writing, I’m in no rush to try skin boosters or anti-wrinkle injections.

 This product is an investment; pricing starts at £45, and the further up the strength scale you progress (more on that later) the pricier Crystal Retinal becomes.
-That’s where the Amazon Prime Day beauty deals come in – allowing you to save valuable funds on the price tag.
+Thankfully though, there are some tempting savings to be had.
 Here’s how this product works and how to choose the discounted formula that’s best for you…

 Medik8 Crystal Retinal 1

 Medik8's iconic Crystal Retinal serum is a considerable investment when you add it to your skincare routine, even at the lowest concentration.
-But you can save at least 20% across all concentrations this Amazon Prime Day, equating to £9 off Crystal Retinal 1.
+But you can save at least 20% on Amazon today.

 Why Medik8 Crystal Retinal is one of my most-used products